nobuyuki83/Physics-based_Animation_2021S/doc/submit.md

 ![](../doc/githubclassroom.png)

 The assignment is submitted using "pullrequest" functionality of the GitHub.
-Using the system called "GitHub Classroom", students makes their own private repository that is a copy of "https://github.com/PBA-2021S/pba".
-If a student have a GitHub account named `<username>`, the name of the repository will be `pba-<username>`.
-The private repository if only visible from the student and the instructor.
+Using the system called "GitHub Classroom", each student makes his/her own private repository that is a copy of "https://github.com/PBA-2021S/pba".
+If a student has a GitHub account named `<username>`, the name of the repository will be `pba-<username>`.
+The private repository is only visible from the student and the instructor.
 In the second class, It will be shown how to make your own class repository using GitHub classroom.